 Before any inpatient care admission, our team gathers patient information while maintaining data privacy and confidentiality at all times.
 By verifying your information on each visit to the medical center, including asking for photo identification, we can significantly reduce the risk of errors and protect your identity.
 Staff members will take your photo and use palm prints reading technology to enhance your safety and identity.
 In most cases, your registration process will take 15 minutes or less.

 Before your visit

 If your physician gave you a copy of your orders (for imaging tests, lab work, etc.), please remember to bring them with you.
-Insurance cards and personal identification are also necessary.
+Insurance cards and personal identification are also necessary during inpatient care admission.
 If you have an advance directive (living will or healthcare power of attorney) prepared, you will need to bring a copy with you.

 If you are a denture wearer, you will be provided a special case to hold your dentures.
 We ask that you please use this case to avoid losing your dentures.
 Special care should also be taken to not misplace your eyeglasses, contact lenses and hearing aids.